 Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls car be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Personal protection Eye and face protection Safety glasses with side shields.
 Chemical goggles.
 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
-Skin protection See Hand protection below NOTE: • The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective Hands/feet protection The match may brouce statistication in precision and the protective individuals.
-Call must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
+Skin protection See Hand protection below Hands/feet protection NOTE: The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
 Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.
-Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. hitrile rubber. butyl rubber.
+Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. nitrile rubber. butyl rubber.